Porto Flavia: Mining production

 In 1922, the Masua mines were acquired by the Belgian Vieille Montagne Company, and exploitation increased with the growing need for zinc and lead for reconstruction after World War I as well as because of technological advance in steel alloys.
 The zinc and lead ore was extracted from the mines by men (aged 16 and above), processed by women and children in a centralized "washing plant" (called Lavatoio), and was finally stored.

 Until 1924, sailors from Carloforte moved the processed ore in wicker baskets placed on their shoulders and loaded their bilancelles (a traditional Sardinian boat design with two lateens) to their limits (up to 30 tons per boat).
 The ore was brought 30 km to Carloforte Island harbor, where it was manually unloaded from the boats.
 The ore was then stored in the magazines or in the hold of waiting steamships until a full load could be shipped to the foundries in France, Belgium and Germany.

 The transport process was costly, slow and dangerous.
-The bilancelle could not stand stormy seas, especially when loaded with lead, and so the service was discontinuous.
+The bilancelle could not stand stormy seas, especially when loaded with lead, and so the service was discontinued.
 The boats often sank.
 Sailors had terrible working conditions with low wages, no rest, and great physical fatigue.
 In bad weather, up to two months could be needed to fully load a steamship in Carloforte.
 In good conditions no less than seven days were needed.
 The cost of the wages for so many workers in addition to the much larger cost of the steamship and quay rent made the transportation of the ore a very significant expense in the production process.